wp-plugins/plugin-version-control/readme.txt

 = About the Plugin =

-This plugin was built in response to an ongoing conversation hosted on the [WP Chat ](http://wpchat.com/t/looking-for-good-resources-on-starting-a-beta-team-and-gaining-in-quality-assurance/549/6 "Looking for good resources on starting a beta team and gaining in quality assurance") covering quality control & plugin development.
+This plugin was built in response to an ongoing conversation hosted on [WP Chat ](http://wpchat.com/t/looking-for-good-resources-on-starting-a-beta-team-and-gaining-in-quality-assurance/549/6 "Looking for good resources on starting a beta team and gaining in quality assurance") covering quality control & plugin development.

 = Developers & Designers =